 68% of shoppers still want to buy clothes in store, and the omnichannel shopper has a 30% higher lifetime value than one who only shops online or in-store.
 By bridging the gap between digital and in-store experiences, fashion retailers can reinvent customer experience and wow shoppers in 2018.

-Yoobic helps fashion retailers like Lacoste, Etam and Mulberry consistently deliver exceptional in-store experiences.
+Yoobic helps fashion retailers like Lacoste and Etam consistently deliver exceptional in-store experiences.
 Give us a shout to learn more.